 Lumbar Artificial Disc Replacement

-The specific advantages of the artificial disc replacement is to maintain the motion, maximize function, and minimize the long-term risks to the discs above and below this level.
-Before Dr. Rodriguez implants the artificial disc, a vascular surgeon makes the surgical approach with a 3-4cm incision just below the waist.
+The specific advantages of the lumbar artificial disc replacement are to maintain the motion, maximize function, and minimize the long-term risks to the discs above and below this level.
+Before Dr. Rodriguez implants the lumbar ADR, a vascular surgeon makes the surgical approach with a 3-4cm incision just below the waist.
 Using a vascular surgeon for the surgical approach minimizes risk to major blood vessels and intestines.

 - Fusion Sparing Surgery